20 Good Graduation Party Food Ideas For Crowd

 Baked Mac & Cheese Bites

-These mini mac and cheese bites are crispy on the outside and creamy on the inside.
-Start by making your favorite mac and cheese recipe, then stir in an egg to help it hold together.
+These mini mac and cheese bites are easy finger food with crispy on the outside and creamy on the inside.
+Just make your favorite mac and cheese recipe, then stir in an egg to help it hold together.
 Spoon the mixture into a greased mini muffin pan, sprinkle some breadcrumbs on top, and bake until golden brown.
 Once they cool, pop them out and place them on a serving tray.
-These little bites are perfect because they don’t require forks or spoons—just grab and eat.
-You can even add bacon bits for extra flavor.
+These little bites were perfect to serve as they don’t require forks or spoons, just grab and eat.
+And everyone loves Mac & Cheese.

 Chicken Skewers